-The next day we put the cover back but this time for a day a little cooler 🙂 Head for the Ciotat and the blower hole.
-This is an adventure itinerary for all without knowledge of climbing beforehand.
-It allows you to discover this little-known part of the Calanques in a playful way.
-On the program, reminders, zip line and rope ride in a beautiful setting.
+The next day we put the cover back but this time for a slightly cooler day 🙂 Direction La Ciotat and the blower hole.
+It is an adventure route intended for all without prior climbing knowledge.
+It allows you to discover this little-known part of the Calanques in a fun way.
+On the program, abseils, zip line and rope ascent in a magnificent setting.

-Thanks to the three of you girls, I hope you enjoyed your stay in the Calanques, and of course see you soon for new adventures!
+Thank you to you three girls, I hope you enjoyed your stay in the Calanques, and of course see you soon for new adventures!

 It’s hot right now to climb the Calanques!
 The solution, go swimming in the fresh water of the Gorge soaks of Verdon.
 I spent two weeks working with the Guides du Verdon, a company located in the Salles on Verdon, on the shores of Lake Sainte Croix.
 For those who do not know this is really a beautiful place to discover.
 Here are some pictures to make you want to explore one of the largest canyons in Europe!